-Parcel lockers key to safe parcel delivery and collection
+Melbourne parcel lockers key to safe parcel delivery and collection

+Melbourne parcel lockers have become the key to safe parcel delivery and collection in Victoria.
 Safe parcel delivery suddenly became a high priority with this pandemic.
 Delivering and collecting parcels swiftly underwent a transformation.
 Delivery services switched to offering contactless delivery in response to COVID-19 health measures.

 This response to health measures was an important move towards care of our community.
 Yet it proved inefficient.
 Recipients still needed a safe way to collect their deliveries.
 Increasing parcel theft was also an unwanted consequence of contactless delivery services.